LimeSurvey/rantispam/README.md

 A fork of the R-Antispam component built by http://www.ratmilwebsolutions.com/

 ## How it works
-SpamFighter is a component to block spam sent to Kunena Forum or NinjaBoard Forum.
+R-Antispam is a component to block spam sent to Kunena Forum or NinjaBoard Forum.
 It uses a Bayesian algorithm to detect spam and it can be trained to improve recognition.

 ## How to use

-Clone the repository and package it do a zip file, or download the current zip directly.
+Clone the repository and package it as a ZIP file, or download the current ZIP directly.
-Install it in Joomla Administration from the zip-file.
+Install it as a normal component in the Joomla Administration using the ZIP file.

 ## Changes to original version

-* Fittet the kunena integration to work with kunena 5
+* Fixed the kunena integration to work with kunena 5